 In 1998 a renovation was completed that included new parking areas, sidewalks, landscaping, and remodeling of some of the Sunday School classrooms.
 In 2004 construction was begun on a new three-story addition which houses new classrooms, music rooms and a large fellowship hall.

 The church buildings have taken many shapes over the last century, but one thing has remained constant.
-For 100 years First United Methodist has welcomed worshippers to experience together the Glory of God.
-We invite you to join us as we seek to continue a strong history of Growing Christ & Sharing God’s Love.
+For 100 years, First United Methodist has welcomed worshippers to experience together the Glory of God.
+We invite you to join us as we seek to continue a strong history of Growing in Christ & Sharing God’s Love.